m-s-grab/crowdfunding_research/README.md

 The script for testing H4 is currently being optimized.
 This was the most complex hypothesis, involving, among other things, the creation of a key for automatically assigning points for the "technical" and "narrative" styles.
 During the research phase, this analysis was performed using several separate scripts.
 A consolidated and optimized version will be added to the repository soon.

-The sample CSV files provided are only a small subset of the full Kickstarter dataset.
+The sample CSV files provided are only a small subset of the full Kickstarter dataset, so the statistical test results from them may not fully represent the findings presented in my thesis, which are based on a more comprehensive and representative dataset.

 The research was focused exclusively on Tabletop Games campaigns.